Root Canal Treatment in Racine, WI

 - Finally, the tooth is sealed and restored with a dental crown

-An invasive dental procedure like a root canal can be an uncomfortable experience, but the alternative – lasting infection or tooth loss – are much worse than the potential discomfort of the treatment.
+An invasive dental procedure like a root canal has the reputation of being an uncomfortable experience, but the alternative – lasting infection or tooth loss – is much worse than the potential discomfort of the treatment.